pizzaolive/ant_upload_checker/README.md

 ## How does it work?

-This script is intended to be used on a directory containing films.
-It searches through the given directory and sub-directories, and finds them by searching for common video file formats (currently: mp4, avi, mkv, mpeg and m2ts).
-Using an existing package called guessit and some additional tweaks, film titles are parsed from the file paths.
+The process searches through the given directory (or multiple directories), and finds all common video file formats (currently: mp4, avi, mkv, mpeg and m2ts).
+Using an existing package called guessit and some additional work, film titles are parsed from the file paths.

 The script outputs a csv file containing a list of films it's found, with the link to the ANT torrent if it already exists, or "NOT FOUND" if not.